janwilmans/guidelines/guidelines_details.md

   - **Rationale**: Static constexpr ensures that the variable is constant and has internal linkage, meaning it is limited to the scope in which it is declared.
 - Use `inline constexpr` for globally scoped constants.
   - **Rationale**: Allows the definition of a constant in a header file without violating the one definition rule (ODR), ensuring that the constant has internal linkage but can still be included in multiple translation units.
-- Prefer enum classes over booleans, rationale:
+- Prefer enum classes over booleans
   - **Rationale**: It states the intent clearly at the call site. (https://cppcoach.godbolt.org/z/7eP7vE9G5)
 - Group related variables that are always passed together into structs. (https://cppcoach.godbolt.org/z/vxnxK1sv7)
   - **Rationale**: Grouping related variables enhances code organization and readability